authsignal/authsignal-ruby/README.md

 You can find your `api_secret_key` in the [Authsignal Portal](https://portal.authsignal.com/organisations/tenants/api).

-You must specify the correct `baseUrl` for your tenant's region.
+You must specify the correct `api_url` for your tenant's region.

 | Region      | Base URL                            |
 | ----------- | ----------------------------------- |